World Heritage Site: Endangerment

-Site No. 1, the Galápagos Islands in the Pacific Ocean off the coast of South America, had its boundaries extended in 2001 and 2003, and was included on the danger list from 2007 to 2010.
+The Galápagos Islands (World Heritage Site No. 1) in the Pacific Ocean off the coast of South America, had its boundaries extended in 2001 and 2003, and was included on the danger list from 2007 to 2010.

 A site may be added to the List of World Heritage in Danger if conditions threaten the characteristics for which the landmark or area was inscribed on the World Heritage List.
 Such problems may involve armed conflict and war, natural disasters, pollution, poaching, or uncontrolled urbanisation or human development.
 This danger list is intended to increase international awareness of the threats and to encourage counteractive measures.
 Threats to a site can be either proven imminent threats or potential dangers that could have adverse effects on a site.

 The state of conservation for each site on the danger list is reviewed yearly; after this, the Committee may request additional measures, delete the property from the danger list if the threats have ceased, or consider deletion from the World Heritage List entirely if the site's integrity no longer exists or has fallen out of local protection.
 Only three sites have ever been delisted: the Arabian Oryx Sanctuary in Oman, the Dresden Elbe Valley in Germany, and the Liverpool Maritime Mercantile City in the United Kingdom.

 The Arabian Oryx Sanctuary was directly delisted in 2007, instead of first being put on the danger list, after the Omani government decided to reduce the protected area's size by 90%.
 The Dresden Elbe Valley was first placed on the danger list in 2006 when the World Heritage Committee decided that plans to construct the Waldschlösschen Bridge would significantly alter the valley's landscape.
 In response, the Dresden City Council attempted to stop the bridge's construction.
 However, after several court decisions allowed the building of the bridge to proceed, the valley was removed from the World Heritage List in 2009.
 Liverpool's World Heritage status was revoked in July 2021, following developments (Liverpool Waters and Bramley-Moore Dock Stadium) on the northern docks of the World Heritage site leading to the "irreversible loss of (historical) attributes" on the site.

 The first global assessment to quantitatively measure threats to Natural World Heritage Sites found that 63% of sites have been damaged by increasing human pressures including encroaching roads, agriculture infrastructure and settlements over the last two decades.
 These activities endanger Natural World Heritage Sites and could compromise their unique values.
 Of the Natural World Heritage Sites that contain forest, 91% experienced some loss since 2000.
-Many of them are more threatened than previously thought and require immediate conservation action.
+Many of them are more threatened than previously thought and require immediate conservation action such as that undertaken by Kerala's rainforest gardeners.

-The destruction of cultural assets and identity-establishing sites is one of the primary goals of modern asymmetrical warfare.
-Terrorists, rebels, and mercenary armies deliberately smash archaeological sites, sacred and secular monuments and loot libraries, archives and museums.
-The UN, United Nations peacekeeping and UNESCO in cooperation with Blue Shield International are active in preventing such acts.
-"No strike lists" are also created to protect cultural assets from air strikes.